With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCompass Health Whatcom Triage Center is a mental health treatment clinic in Whatcom County, Washington, located at 2030 Division Street, 98226 zip code.
 Compass Health Whatcom Triage Center provides hospital inpatient treatment.
-Compass Health Whatcom Triage Center provides individual psychotherapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Compass Health Whatcom Triage Center provides group therapy, psychotropic medication and trauma therapy to adults, young adults and seniors 65 or older.
 Compass Health Whatcom Triage Center also supports people with serious mental illness.
 Additional services provided by Compass Health Whatcom Triage Center consist of intensive case management.

 Learn MoreUnity Care Northwest is a mental health facility in Whatcom County, WA, located at 1616 Cornwall Avenue, Suite 205 in the 98225 zip code.
 Unity Care Northwest provides outpatient treatment.
-Unity Care Northwest provides behavior modification, cognitive behavioral therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Unity Care Northwest provides activity therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and young adults.
 Unity Care Northwest also supports people requiring dual diagnosis treatment.
-Additional services offered by Unity Care Northwest consist of court-ordered outpatient treatment, suicide prevention services and integrated primary care services.
+Additional services offered by Unity Care Northwest consist of court-ordered outpatient treatment, integrated primary care services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.